yogeshwaranm-turing/amazon-agentic/envs/hr_experts/tools/interface_1/policy.md

 **Process:**

-1. Validate that employee exists and has active status using `discover_employee_entities`
+1. Validate that employee exists and has active status using `discover_user_employee_entities`
 2. Create the leave request using `manage_leave_requests`
 3. Create an audit entry for leave request submission using `manage_audit_logs`